Bird Is The Word!

 When birds migrate between nesting and wintering sites, they don’t just stop anywhere; they rely on a handful of resource-rich and strategically located sites where they increase their body weight as they acquire the energy-rich fat stores needed to fly thousands of miles across continents and oceans.
 These places are known as stopover sites.
 Alma, Wisconsin is well known as a stopover site, where birds stop while traveling along The Mississippi Flyway.

 Environment for the Americas and the City of Alma, Wisconsin invite you to join our celebration of the importance of stopover sites and their habitats for migratory birds.
 Whether you learn about a stopover site near your home, visit one far away or create a safe place for birds in your backyard, your support can mean a safe journey for a migratory bird.
 Join the celebration!

 WORLD MIGRATORY BIRD DAY is a conservation initiative that brings awareness to conserving migratory birds and their habitats throughout the Western Hemisphere of the world.
-They're theme for 2018 is YEAR OF THE BIRD.
+They're theme for 2019 is

 Live Bird Program by River Valley Raptors

 Joe and Abbey Krumrie are raptor experts, biologists, and owners of River Valley Raptors, Inc. They’ll share their knowledge and answer questions during this upbeat interactive presentation where you’ll meet a falcon, hawk and owl.
-This event is free and open to the public.
+Snacks and refreshments served.
+Free and open to the public.

 Birding by Mini-Train